fvaleri/strimzi-debugging/sessions/008/README.md

 [Deploy a Kafka cluster on localhost](/sessions/001).
 This time, we use a local deployment just because it's more convenient for inspecting partition content.
-Let's run the application on a different shell, send one sentence to the input topic and check the result on the output topic.
+Let's run the application on a different shell, send one sentence to the input topic and check the result in the output topic.
 [Look at the code](/sessions/008/kafka-trans) to see how the transaction API is used within the read-process-write process.

 ```sh